 4. Obesity (BMI 30.0 and higher)

-A BMI of 30 or above is classified as obese.
+A BMI of 30 or above is classified as obesity.
 Individuals in this category have a significantly higher risk for many health conditions, including severe cardiovascular issues, sleep apnea, type 2 diabetes, and certain cancers.
-Obesity is typically broken down further into three classes (Class I, II, and III) based on severity.
+The CDC divides obesity into three classes based on severity:

 How is BMI Calculated?